joernio/joern/README.md

 This is actually quite nice; we can see that most *potential* checks involve some kind of a *size* element (as we might expect).

 At the beginning of this section we saw some `copy_from_user` outputs.
 Let's look at those that have `kfib` as their first argument.
 This decision is not made randomly.
+If we look at the output above we see that `kfib` is an interesting pointer which gives us access to an header and its size seems to have an involvement in a check:
-If we look at the output above we see that kfib is an interesting pointer which gives us access to an header and its size seems to be checked: `kfib->header.Size`.
+`kfib->header.Size`.

-We can cofirm this in the source code as well:
+We can cofirm this in the source code (`commctrl.c:90)`:

 ```c
 size = le16_to_cpu(kfib->header.Size) + sizeof(struct aac_fibhdr);